roidelapluie/blog/content/articles/xtrabackup-2.2.10-and-mariadb.md

 [MySQL](http://www.mysql.com/) and [MariaDB](https://mariadb.org/).
 It has all
 the required features that you need to backup your database, especially if you use innodb (or xtradb).

 One of the features are Incremental backups.
-It is a fast way to get a consistent backup of your databases in a short amount of time.
+It is an easy way to get a consistent backup of your databases in a short amount of time.

 But the latest version of XtraBackup